Babino, Demir Hisar: History

-Judging by the archeological site Vrteshka, the village has been inhabited at least since late antiquity.

 The village is mentioned in the Ottoman census books from 1467/68 with 27 families and 2 unmarried, or a total of 137 inhabitants.
 The population paid a tax for wheat, barley, streets, pigs, mills, vineyards, watermelons and weddings (a tax paid only by Christians), 725 silver Turkish money.
+The onomastics consisted almost entirely of Christian Slavic anothroponyms, with the exception of one case of the Albanian anthroponym Dushman being present.

 In the census book of 1568 the village had 140 inhabitants.

 In the Ottoman records from 1611-1612 the village is listed as Babine with 47 tax-paying households.

 In 1683 the inhabitants of Babino together with those of Kochishte, Zashle, Brezovo and Dolenci refused to pay the tax and killed their collector.

 In the XIX century Babino is a completely Christian village in the Bitola kaza, nahija Demir Hisar of the Ottoman Empire.
 The Bulgarian Exarchate was active in the village and there was a Bulgarian language school in the village.

 In 1882, the first books were brought to Babino in the old house of Stevo Stepanovski's great-grandfather.
 He was a Turkish soldier to whom, due to lack of money from the state treasury, the Turks paid him with books.
 He started buying books from his comrades and made a library fund.

 The village was an active center of the Ilinden Uprising.
-On the evening of August 1, 1903, in the Babino meadows of the locality "Ramni Livadi" the Macedonian flag was waved which was completely red, with the inscription "Freedom or death".
+On the evening of August 1, 1903, in the Babino meadows of the locality "Ramni Livadi" the Kruševo flag was waved which was completely red, with the inscription "Freedom or death".
 In Babino's meadows, the detachments took an oath of "Death or Freedom" and set out to attack the village of Pribilci.
 The population was promptly informed to flee to the mountain.
 The insurgent detachments were led by: Jordan Piperkata and Nikola Dechev - vojvodi, and the village detachment was led by Vojvoda Stepan Stepanovski.
 The village was part of the Krushevo Republic, which lasted only 13 days.
 The suppression of the uprising was with the help of a Turkish army from Asia.
 In the last free days of the village, a group of detachments dug under the village of Babino at the place "Kula" from where they opened fire on the Turkish army.
 The Turkish army began to pursue the detachments and entered the villages and the Ilinska Mountain.
 A collision with the Turkish army took place near Ilinska Church and 7 chetniks were killed there, all from the village of Virovo.

 In 1912, during the outbreak of the First Balkan War in 1912, three residents of Babino became volunteers in the Macedonian-Adrianopolitan Volunteer Corps.

 There are 162 teachers from Babino, who after the Second World War spread literacy throughout Macedonia.